Hribek25/IOTA-Address-Generator/README.md

 # IOTA Address Generator
-Just another offline IOTA address generator focused on large bulks of addresses.
-It leverages data parallelism and so it tries to generate addresses as fast as it can.
+Just another multi-platform offline IOTA address generator focused on large bulks of addresses.
+It leverages data parallelism and so it generates addresses as fast as it can.

 ## Usage
 Just download the package from the release page.